cloudflare/cloudflare-docs/content/turnstile/get-started/client-side-rendering.md

 ## Execution Modes

 By default, Turnstile tokens are obtained for a visitor upon the rendering of a widget (even in invisible mode).
-However, in some secenarios, an application may want to embed Turnstile, but defer running the challenge until a certain point in time.
+However, in some scenarios, an application may want to embed Turnstile, but defer running the challenge until a certain point in time.
 This is where execution mode can be used to control when a challenge runs and a token is being generated.

 There are two options:
-- The challenge runs automatically optained upon call of the `render()` function.
+- The challenge runs automatically after calling the `render()` function.
 - The challenge runs after the `render()` function has been called, by invoking the `turnstile.execute(container: string | HTMLElement, jsParams?: RenderParameters)` function separately.
 This detaches the appearance and rendering of a widget from its execution.